Complexities of International Business

 8) National Controls

 The nations create barriers for outside country manufacturers by increasing trade barriers.
-Trade barriers will be direct by way of high customs duties.
-Indirect barriers will be licensing procedures, quota system, inspection, certification, and tedious paperwork.
+Trade barriers will be direct in the form of high customs duties.
+Indirect barriers will include licensing procedures, quota systems, inspections, certifications, and tedious paperwork.
 For example, India and former Russia were inward-looking economies for the last five decades with large trade barriers until the 1990s.

 9) Lack of Home Country Support